 The VoiceGuy focuses on all aspects of voice, speech, text and accent training.
 It supports the professional and aspiring actor with how-to’s, blog entries, and podcasts on voice work and its integration with the actor process.
 Go to the Warm-Up Series page (on the tab above) to get to the main content, or subscribe to my feed to be notified when new posts come up.

 Who is this VoiceGuy?

 The VoiceGuy is Eric Armstrong.
-Eric is a voice teacher and accent/dialect/language coach for theatre, film and television, based in Toronto, Canada, where he normally teaches full-time at York University’s Dept. of Theatre.
-He is fortunate to be on sabbatical for 2020-21!
+Eric is a voice teacher and accent/dialect/language coach for theatre, film and television, based in Toronto, Canada, where he teaches full-time at York University’s Dept. of Theatre & Performance.
+Currently he’s also the Chair of the department.
 Eric has been teaching voice for the actor full-time since 1994, and has taught in Canada and the US, at the University of Windsor, Brandeis University, Roosevelt University and York University.
 He has worked for nationally and internationally recognized companies such as Crow’s Theatre, SoulPepper, & Canadian Stage in Toronto, and The Court Theatre and Steppenwolf in Chicago.
 Another project that Eric worked on for several years is Glossonomia, Conversations about the Sounds of Speech, a podcast that he shares with Philip Thompson, co-founder of KT Speechwork.
 In 2022, he published his free Open Educational Resource, Lexical Sets for Actors, through eCampus Ontario.